Department of Consumer Affairs, Board of Occupational Therapy

 Q. Where can I go to get my fingerprints done?
 Is there a number to find a Live Scan site?

-A. There are two methods available for submitting fingerprints.
-The first method is by rolling fingerprints on two fingerprint cards obtained from the Board, which can be accomplished at a local law enforcement agency.
+The second method is by rolling fingerprints on two fingerprint cards obtained from the Board, which can be accomplished at a local law enforcement agency.
 It takes about 3 to 6 weeks for the Board to receive the background results using this method.

 Q. I have had a conviction in the past.
 Will that affect my getting licensed?